loginid1/loginid-wordpress-plugin/readme.txt

 == Description ==

-LoginID’s DirectWeb Plugin enables your WordPress application’s end users  to utilize FIDO/FIDO2 certified strong customer authentication, including the ability to provide more sensitive operations such as credential management.
+LoginID’s DirectWeb Plugin enables your WordPress application’s end users  to utilize FIDO/FIDO2 certified passwordless authentication, including the ability to provide more sensitive operations such as credential management.
 By leveraging the end user’s existing device biometrics you can quickly integrate multi-factor authentication into your site.
 Our service is aligned with PSD2, GDPR, CCPA, and HIPPA.

 **Benefits:**
 Privacy: